DavidBeste/llm-code-deobfuscation/README.md

 3. Copy and switch to the eval directory
 4. Create the evaluation dataset
 5. Evaluate the model
+6. Build the eval files based on the LLM output
-6. Evaluate Clang
+7. Evaluate Clang
-7. Evaluate correctness and compute the metrics
+8. Evaluate correctness and compute the metrics
-8. Show the evaluation
+9. Show the evaluation

 #### Example:
 1. ```cd single_transformations/train; python3 create_training_data_single.py --tokenizer deepseek-ai/deepseek-coder-6.7b-instruct --max_tokens 6144 --number_of_samples 3000```